top of page

 Transforming Hispanic Serving Institutions

 This keynote address is recommended for colleges and universities that have already achieved the HSI designation and that are actively enacting servingness through HSI grant activities and other culturally relevant approaches.
 It’s also good for colleges and universities that are not HSIs but looking for unique approaches to organizing for equity and justice.
 Dr. Garcia talks about her book, Transforming Hispanic Serving Institutions for Equity & Justice, and provides an organizational framework that advances equity, justice, and liberation for racialized organizations.
 She lays out the framework, which includes nine organizational dimensions, and offers examples from practice.
-Dr. Garcia encourages audience members to think about how committing to equity and justice is grounded in concepts about organizational change and transformation.
+Dr. Garcia encourages audience members to think about organizational change grounded in justice and liberation.

 Training Workshops